sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/graduating/graduation-grade.md

 Suppose you have a weighted average of 98/110 and you meet the following criteria for the Master's Degree in Computer Science:

-- Evaluation of the internship report: 8 points
+- Evaluation of the thesis: 8 points
-- Graduation within 24 months: 1 points
+- Graduation within 24 months: 1 point
 - Participation in the Erasmus program: 1 point

 Your graduation grade will be: